noave/uberspace-manual/source/basics-ssh.rst

 the widely-used Git version control system and OpenSSH as an SSH client.
 If you're looking for a large distribution of GNU and Open Source utils that feels more-or-less like a Linux distribution, head over to `Cygwin <https://www.cygwin.com/>`_.
-If you opt for one of the last two, you should better follow :ref:`ssh-using-linux` after installation because you will then effectively use the OpenSSH command-line utils.
+If you opt for one of the last two, you should better follow :ref:`basics-ssh-usinglinux` after installation because you will then effectively use the OpenSSH command-line utils.

 .. warning:: Some SFTP clients do also offer a way to enter commands to be executed through SSH on the server,